jscscloris/SEStream/README.md

 # SEStream
 The code for "A Two-Stage Training Framework for Joint Speech Compression and Enhancement"

-The framework of encoder - decoder and RVQ relies on wesbz' repository. https://github.com/wesbz/SoundStream
+The framework of encoder - decoder and RVQ relies on wesbz' repository at: https://github.com/wesbz/SoundStream

 ## Datasets